It’s a Wonderful Life-Lesson

 And instead of panicking, he looked at the situation as if there were a big sale going on…because there was.

 He even put his (honeymoon) money where his mouth was.
-By doing that he kept things from totally imploding on the people of Bedford Falls.
-He helped them realize selling out for pennies on the dollar was the worst thing they could do in that moment.
+By doing that, he kept things from totally imploding on the people of Bedford Falls.

 He kept it together for his family.
 He didn’t panic.
 He bet on his community.

-And so it is with your retirement income plan.
-Many times, the worst thing you can do is join in when people around you are panicking.
+Many times, the worst thing you can do is join in when people around you are panicking (and when people are euphoric about the next hot investment).

-Hope you enjoy “It’s a Wonderful Life” this holiday season and that it helps you when things get noisy.
+Merry Christmas!
+I hope you enjoy “It’s a Wonderful Life” this holiday season and that it helps you when things get noisy.

 Best,